vokal/Xcode-Template/README.md

 For Objective-C projects, this target runs the scripts for Cat2Cat and Mogenerator.
 For Swift, it only runs Mogenerator, since R.swift serves the same purpose as Cat2Cat in Swift projects.

 Adjust the run scripts in this target as necessary.
 For example, if your project isn't using Core Data, you can remove the Mogenerator script build phase.
 You can also add additional build phases if you need to run other scripts.

+## Version history

+* 1.x: works with Swift 2.2 and 2.3 in Xcode 7 or 8
+* 2.x: works with Swift 3 in Xcode 8